TAPE-Lab/CyGNAL/README.md

 ## 2. Using CyGNAL

-CyGNAL is distributed as a multilevel directory.
-The 'code' folder contains the main steps, with other utility scripts found in 'code/utils/'.
+CyGNAL is distributed as a set of directories.
+The 'code' folder contains the main steps, with other utility scripts found in 'code/utils/', to be run as `python` scripts.
-Input data should be added to 'Raw_Data' for pre-processing and processed datasets are stored in 'Preprocessed_Data'.
+Input data should be added to 'Raw_Data' for pre-processing, and processed datasets are stored in 'Preprocessed_Data'.
 Input and output directories for the analysis and visualisation steps are found in the 'Analysis' directory.

 ### Input data

-Raw data contains sample dataset files.
-Pipeline can take in both FCS and .txt files (as tab-separated dataframes).
+CyGNAL can take in both FCS and .txt files (as tab-separated dataframes and without a header).
+The 'Raw Data' directory contains sample dataset files.

 *NOTE*: The toy dataset used in this tutorial is a down-sampled version (5,000 cells per time point, EpCAM/Pan-CK gated) of the small intestinal